Fufik-pivufik/Meow/README.md

 ```

 ## And now you have two ways!
-If you're using cls(c language support) then just use command build
+If you're using cls(c language support) then just use command build and add path tothis directory to PATH
 ```
 cls build
 ```